Chicama | Peruvian Restaurant in Chelsea with A Shady Terrace

 “You can’t catch trout without wetting your feet”.

-Which is generally true unless a) you’ve invested in a pair of galoshes, or b) you pay a visit to Chicama, a place that reels in fresh fish from Cornwall each day and offers up a Peruvian-inspired seafood menu as a result.
+Which is generally true unless a) you’ve invested in a pair of galoshes, or b) you pay a visit to Chicama, a Chelsea restaurant that reels in fresh fish from Cornwall each day and offers up a Peruvian-inspired seafood menu as a result.

 Chicama has all the charms of its sister restaurant Pachamama, and then some.
 With a colour palette lifted straight out of a Wes Anderson film, the whole restaurant evokes a sense of coastal tranquility that provides its diners with a backdrop of intense flavouring which would – if you were standing in it – blow you right out of the water.

 The menu at Chicama features Peruvian and Japanese influences sitting side by side.
 It’s the sort of place where you might just as easily order a dish with matcha milk, as ceviche-drenching Tiger’s milk.
 Following starters like popped corn monkfish cheeks and mushroom gyoza, you can opt for grilled fish of the day, or just a few small plates to share… which would be wise, considering that options include BBQ baby beets, scallops with apple miso, and blackened octopus served with smoked cheese.